krisdx/Alien_Invaders/README.md

-This is a simple game called Alien Invaders.
-Blog post about the game: https://kristiyanduba.wordpress.com/2015/11/22/my-second-game-alien-invaders/
+#This is a simple game called Alien Invaders.